robkiessling/ascii-reel/README.md

   - It's hard to move text around without it shifting everything
   - When exporting the final art to something like JSON, you have to convert all the rows to strings, escape all the `\` and `"` characters, etc.
-- When making ASCII animations, it gets even harder to keep track of all the frames.
+- When making animations, it gets even harder to keep track of all the frames.
-- This tool has quality of life improvements over a text editor, such as:
+- This tool has many quality of life improvements over a text editor, such as:
   - An onion tool to see what the previous frame was
   - ASCII rectangle/line drawing helpers - draw a line of characters with the click of a mouse!
   - Layering: For complex animations, where a background is static but the foreground is moving.
   - Coloring: This tool supports coloring individual characters
-  - Preview the animation while you're working on it
+  - Continuously preview the animation while you're working on it

 ## Dev